Hiwonder-docs/ROS-Robot-Control-Board/source/docs/3_RosRobot_Controller_Program_Analysis.md

 > [!NOTE]
 >
-> **Note: Since the rotation speed is the “signed short int” type of data, it is forced to convert the data to “unsigned short int “type of data before sending the command packet.**
+> **Note: Since the rotation speed is the "signed short int" type of data, it is forced to convert the data to "unsigned short int "type of data before sending the command packet.**

 **22\.
 Command name: SERVO_OR_MOTOR_MODE_READ Command value: 30 Length: 3**